Alias314/ChessRecall/README.md

 # ChessRecall

-ChessRecall is a Chess opening trainer website that uses spaced repitition to enforce the opening moves to its users.
+ChessRecall is a Chess opening trainer website that uses spaced repitition to enforce opening moves.

 ## Technologies Used